domino-team/docs/qi/nodejs.md

 Now choose 3 and reboot the system.

 ###Step 3.
 Install ideino
 Now you should already nodejs installed.
-Check using 'which'
+Check using `which`
 ```
 root@domino:~# which node
 /opt/usr/bin/node